Confirmation

 The gift of the Spirit in fullness

 At baptism, the Holy Spirit already makes the Christian a child of God and dwells in him.
 Confirmation gives him this same Spirit in fullness, in the manner of Pentecost, where fearful disciples were transformed into intrepid witnesses.
 On that day, the Spirit descended on the apostles and filled them.
 “They were all filled with the Holy Spirit.”
 Acts 2:4 The apostles then communicated this gift by the imposition of hands.
 In Samaria, men already baptized had not yet received the Spirit in this way: Peter and John came to lay their hands on them, and they received him.
-“They laid their hands on them, and they received the Holy Spirit.”
+“Then they laid their hands upon them: and they received the Holy Ghost.”
 Acts 8:17 This gesture, distinct from baptism and performed by the apostles, is the origin of confirmation.

 The gifts of the Spirit

 The seven gifts of the Spirit, wisdom, understanding, counsel, fortitude, knowledge, piety and fear of God, accompany grace and are already received at baptism.
-By giving the Spirit in fullness, confirmation increases and strengthens them, making the Christian more docile to his action.
-“Upon him will rest the Spirit of the Lord, a spirit of wisdom and understanding, a spirit of counsel and might, a spirit of knowledge and of fear of the Lord.”
-Isaiah 11:2
+By giving them in fullness, confirmation increases and strengthens them, making the Christian more docile to his action.
+Isaiah announced them in describing the Messiah on whom the Spirit rests.
+“And the spirit of the Lord shall rest upon him: the spirit of wisdom and of understanding, the spirit of counsel and of fortitude, the spirit of knowledge and of the fear of the Lord.”
+Isaiah 11:2 The prophet names six gifts; the Church counts seven, for the Greek and then Latin tradition, rendering twice the “fear” that the following verse repeats, distinguished piety from fear.

 The rite and the seal